MUSICAL BORROWING

 General style

 Annotators submitting entries in electronic form should also observe some typographical conventions.
 Periods and commas that follow italic words are also in italics; other punctuation, unless part of an italicized title, is in roman.
-Curly quotation marks and apostrophes are not converted uniformly by all web browsers, so only straight marks should be used.
+Curly apostrophes and quotation marks should be used.

 Citation